Political Science (POLI)

 Level: UG

-Prerequisite(s): Any 18 credits of 1100-level or higher, including any 3 POLI credits
+Prerequisite(s): 18 credits from courses at the 1100 level or higher, including 3 credits from courses in POLI

 POLI 3147 3 credits